abinit/abinit/doc/installation.md

 where "hostname" is the result of executing the command `hostname -s` on your machine.
-Note that the command `hostname` will return the fully qualified domain name (FQDN), e.g. abiref.pcpm.ucl.ac.be, while only the first word of the returned chain of character is needed, e.g. abiref .
+Note that the command `hostname` will return the fully qualified domain name (FQDN), e.g. abiref.pcpm.ucl.ac.be, while only the first word of the returned chain of character is needed, e.g. abiref.

 There is a template for such "hostname".ac9 file, located in ~abinit/doc/config/.
 Its name is config-template.ac9.
 Examples of such files, that have been used for testing